damianhakert/damianhakert.github.io/source/support/index.html.md

 ## Reaching Support

+### Premium Support

-If your organization purchased **Premium Support**, this includes<br>
+If your organization purchased **Premium Support** (TODO: add link to Amara's page), this includes<br>
-   - Regular support requests: next business day response.
+   - Regular requests: next business day response.
-   - Emergency requests: 30 minute response, 24/7.
+   - Emergency requests: 1hr response time, 24/7 (response is typically much faster).
-   - How to submit regular and emergency requests: As part of receiving your license file, you should have received a set of email addresses to use to reach Support for regular and emergency requests (separate addresses).
+   - _How to submit regular and emergency requests:_ Please submit your support request through the [support web form](https://gitlab.zendesk.com/hc/en-us/requests/new).
+You can also send an email directly: as part of receiving your license file, you should have received a set of email addresses to use to reach Support for regular and emergency requests (separate addresses).
 Please follow-up with us through the [support web form](https://gitlab.zendesk.com/hc/en-us/requests/new) if you did not receive this email address.
-   - Two trainings

-If your organization did _not_ purchase Premium Support, then please submit your support request through the [support web form](https://gitlab.zendesk.com/hc/en-us/requests/new).

-## Other ways to get help
+   - Dedicated Service Engineer: your support requests will be handled by the same Service Engineer every time (under normal circumstances), who has a better handle on the specifics of your installation and environment.
+   - Two [training workshops](/training).
+Please contact support to schedule a training and discuss the topics.
+   - Live upgrade assistance.
+To schedule a time to have a Service Engineer be live with you via video-conference during an upgrade, please contact support.

+### Regular Support for Enterprise Edition Subscribers

+Subscribers to GitLab Enterprise Edition receive next business day support via e-mail.
+Please submit your support request through the [support web form](https://gitlab.zendesk.com/hc/en-us/requests/new).
+You can also send an email directly: as part of receiving your license file, you should have received an email address to use to reach Support.
+Please follow-up with us through the [support web form](https://gitlab.zendesk.com/hc/en-us/requests/new) if you did not receive this email address.

+### Support for GitHost

+Subscribers to GitHost receive next business day support via e-mail.
+Please submit your support request through the [support web form](https://gitlab.zendesk.com/hc/en-us/requests/new).
+You can also send an email directly: as part of starting your instance on GitHost, you should have received an email address to use to reach Support.
+Please follow-up with us through the [support web form](https://gitlab.zendesk.com/hc/en-us/requests/new) if you did not receive this email address.

+### Support for Community Edition

+### Support for GitLab.com
+(include resources from getting-help here, deprecate getting-help, have it point here)

 Forum (recommended for CE users)

-GitHost

 GitLab.com